IIAR Technical Paper/Presentation Guidelines and Policy

 - PowerPoint files and low resolution PDF files are unacceptable.

-- It is permitted and encouraged to embed your graphics into the document text.
-This is an excellent way to maintain the flow of your paper.
-However, this reduces the resolution of graphics.
-It is therefore necessary that each graphic should be provided separately in a high resolution format so that the layout specialist can maintain print quality (see above).
+- You may embed your graphics into the document text, but keep in mind this reduces the resolution of graphics.
+It is therefore necessary that each graphic be provided separately in a high resolution format so that the layout specialist can maintain print quality (see above).
 Use larger fonts (12 pt or greater) and avoid using color or very thin lines, which do not print clearly print in black and white.

 - Use a file name that indicates the author's last name and the graphic identity (e.g., Jackmann.Figure.01.tif).